Tonnie Cusell

-Tonnie Harry Cusell Lilipaly (born 4 February 1983), is a former footballer who previously plays as a midfielder for GVVV in Topklasse.
+Tonnie Harry Cusell Lilipaly (born 4 February 1983) is a former footballer who played as a midfielder.
 Born in the Netherlands, he represented Indonesia at international level.

 Club career

 Cusell played for 18 clubs in 25 years time, primarily in Dutch football.
 In 2013 he left Topklasse club GVVV for Ajax, only to leave them for a stint with Indonesian side Barito Putera.

 He finished his career in June 2016 after another season at Ajax Amateurs.

 International career

-At the age of 29 years old he made his international debut for the Indonesia national team on November 14, 2012 in friendly match against Timor Leste.
+On 14 November 2012, Cusell made his international debut for the Indonesia national team in a friendly match against Timor Leste.
+Cusell also played in the friendly against Cameroon on 17 November 2012 in a 0–0 draw.

+Cusell made his official international debut on 25 November 2012, in 2012 AFF Suzuki Cup against Laos.
 He retired from the national team in 2014.

 Personal life

 His cousin Stefano Lilipaly is also a footballer.